tachyons/bhakt_script/README.md

 Bug reports and pull requests are welcome on GitHub at https://github.com/tachyons/bhakt_script.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

+## Test cases

+How dare you ask for tests when our soldiers are struggling in the border

+### Term 'bakt' in this contest is purley political satire and not associated with any religion or group

 ## License